maen08/django-firebase-orm/README.rst

 **Retrieving all objects**

 The simplest way to retrieve documents from a collections is to get all of them.
-To do this, use the all() method on a Manager:
+To do this, use the all() method on a Manager as you would in normal django:

 .. code-block:: pycon